 The journey from Villa O’Higgins in Chile to El Chalten in Argentina is just over 100km long but far from a traditional border crossing.
 You need at least one full day, or most commonly two days.

 - Get from Villa O’Higgins town to the lakeshore by bus

 - Cross another lake by boat (or walk 12 km along the shore)

 - Hitchhike or bus ride to El Chalten

-This truly is for adventurers, patient andopen-minded travelers.
+This truly is for adventurers, patient and open-minded travellers.
 What begins on day one, might turn into spending a night somewhere between Chile and Argentina and continue the next day.

-It is one of the most remote and wild border crossings used only by 4000 travelers a year.
+It is one of the most remote and wild border crossings used only by 4000 travellers a year.